MCui1997/Fish-Guide-Friend/README.md

 Fish Guide Friend is an application that allows the user to identify well rated fishing guides in his or her area.
 In addition to the fishing guides, they will simultaneously be provided with a map of the greater area as well as the current and forecasted weather.

+## User story

+AS A passionate fisherman I WANT an application that helps me identify a favorable fishing guides near me and provides a map of the surrounding area along with the current weather forecasts SO THAT I can plan a fun fishing trip

 ## API

 * Yelp API